Our Services

 Helpful Resources

-Ciclopirox 8% nail lacquer can help clear mild to moderate nail fungus when used exactly as directed for many months, but cure rates are modest and it works best when only 1 to 2 nails are affected and the nail root is not involved.
+Ciclopirox 8% nail lacquer treats mild to moderate nail fungus (onychomycosis) when applied exactly as directed for many months.
+Cure rates are modest and it works best when only 1–2 nails are involved and the nail root (matrix) is spared.

 Below, we'll explain how ciclopirox works, when it's most effective, what realistic results look like, and what medical next steps to consider if your infection isn't improving.